iotaledger/starfish/crates/orchestrator/readme.md

 cargo run --bin orchestrator -- testbed deploy --instances 2
 ```

+Note that one instance is used for collecting metrics and representing them in Grafana.
+This means that for a committee of 10 validators one needs to run 11 instances.

 To check the current status of the testbed instances, use the following command:

 ```bash